 Most Power Wheels do not come charged, so you need to charge the battery for 18 hours before giving it to your child.

-In addition, some Power Wheels come partially charged.
-In this case, you may need to charge the battery for less than 18 hours before using it.
+Some Power Wheels also arrive half charged.
+In this situation, it’s possible that you’ll just need to charge the battery for a few hours before utilizing it.

 Do Power Wheels have a Governor (Two Speeds)?